nypl-spacetime/map-vectorizer/README.md

 A open-source map vectorizer.
 Provided **as is** by [NYPL Labs](http://www.nypl.org/collections/labs).
 Project based on a workflow suggested by Michael Resig.

 The output of this process can be verified by volunteers with the [Building Inspector](https://github.com/nypl/building-inspector).

+[A paper](map-poly-paper.pdf) on this process was [published in the MapInteract '13 Proceedings of the 1st ACM SIGSPATIAL International Workshop on MapInteraction](http://dl.acm.org/citation.cfm?id=2534932&CFID=966849878&CFTOKEN=93984154) where it won the Best Paper Award.

 ## Like OCR for maps